FeatureSpitter/pavlov_vr_shack_server/README.md

 ### Docker Setup

-To run this you need to be running a **Linux machine**, having docker and docker compose obviously installed (I tested this with Debian's Bash CLI).
+To run this you need to be running a **Linux machine**, having docker and docker compose obviously installed (I tested this with Ubuntu 24.04's Bash CLI).

 Ideally you have a VPS exclusively for this, don't run this in any important servers you have, unless you know what you are doing!